-On July 19, 2004, the Council of Great Lakes Governors (CGLG) - a non-partisan partnership of the governors of the eight Great Lakes states and the Canadian provincial premiers of Ontario and Quebec - announced the completion of a draft Agreement and Compact to regulate water withdrawals and diversions from the Great Lakes Basin.
-After reviewing more than 10,000 public comments, the CGLG released revised drafts of the Agreement and Compact on June 30, 2005.
+On July 19, 2004, the Council of Great Lakes Governors (CGLG)-a non-partisan partnership of the governors of the eight Great Lakes states and the Canadian provincial premiers of Ontario and Quebec-announced the completion of a draft Compact and Agreement to regulate water withdrawals and diversions from the Great Lakes Basin.
+After reviewing more than 10,000 public comments, the CGLG released revised drafts of the Compact and Agreement on June 30, 2005.
+Third and final versions were released and approved by the governors and premiers on December 13, 2005.